-If you are interested in learning more about eating disorders for yourself or someone else, ANAD has the resources you need to get informed.
+If you’re interested in learning more about eating disorders and body image, ANAD has the resources you need to get informed.
 ANAD is the leading nonprofit in the U.S. providing free, peer support to anyone struggling with an eating disorder.
 From our eating disorder statistics to our blog and webinars, there are so many ways to get informed at ANAD!

 Eating Disorder Statistics

 Eating disorders affect people of every age, race, gender identity, sexual orientation and background.
 Learn more about the populations affected—including BIPOC, LGBTQ+, people with disabilities and people in larger bodies—in ANAD’s eating disorder statistics.

 Eating disorders such as anorexia, bulimia, or binge eating are among the deadliest mental illnesses in the United States.
 Learn more about the various types and symptoms of eating disorders.